 We oversee five important functions on behalf of our members:

 - Medical and Welfare

 Safety and Security

 The cornerstone of NZALPA’s principles is the safety and security of our members.
 This remains the main focus throughout all our departments.
-Since we began representing our members over sixty years ago, we have strived to excel in safety-related changes from within the New Zealand aviation scene by maintaining an active involvement in many technical and medical areas.
+Since we began representing our members over sixty years ago, we have strived to excel in safety-related changes from within the New Zealand aviation scene by maintaining an active involvement in many technical areas.
 NZALPA has been instrumental in promoting changes that have made air travel one of the safest modes of transportation available in New Zealand.
 Our staff and representatives high level of expertise, gives the Association the ability and tools to provide authoritative opinion on a range of important issues affecting our members and the New Zealand travelling public.

 The representation of our members’ interests in relation to their terms and conditions of employment with any person, organisation, the Government, or any other body is another main function of NZALPA.
 Our collective presence allows us to negotiate employment arrangements on behalf of our members, and enter into agreements with third parties.

 We also assist and represent our members in the enforcement of such arrangements, and their interests during disputes concerning negotiation, interpretation or application of such arrangements.
 Throughout these and other processes, NZALPA provides all members with legal protection and representation in any employment related matter concerning them, in accordance with our Rules.

 Our experienced staff and volunteers represent our members' views to a range of third parties including airlines, Government, and local regulatory authorities.
 As situations arise, we lobby the appropriate parties to ensure members' needs are met through legislation and other means to ensure safe and healthy flying environments.